Mental Health and Addictions Support Worker Certificate

 Download Brochure

-Mental Health & Addictions Support Worker: Program Overview
+Mental Health & Addictions Support Worker: Overview

 The Mental Health & Addictions Support Worker Certificate Program will provide entry-level competencies for employment in the field of mental health and addictions.
 There is an increasing demand for mental health and addictions support workers.
 The Certificate program aims to prepare students to work as part of a multi-disciplinary team focusing on client treatment and rehabilitation.
 Graduates of the program can choose to work in a variety of settings including institutional, community and residential.